np-guard/netpol-analyzer/README.md

 # netpol-analyzer

 ## About netpol-analyzer
-A Golang library for analyzing k8s connectivity-configuration resources (a.k.a. network policies).
+This repo contains a Golang library and CLI for analyzing k8s connectivity-configuration resources (a.k.a. network policies).

 ## Usage